 The Execution Of George Stinney Jr.

-George Stinney’s first-degree murder conviction was appealed in 2014.
-His siblings claimed that his confession was coerced and that he had an alibi: he was with his sister Aime at the time of the murders.
+George Stinney’s murder conviction was thrown out in 2014.
+His siblings claimed that his confession was coerced and that he had an alibi: At the time of the murders, he was with his sister Aime watching the family’s cow.

-They also noted that a man named Wilford “Johnny” Hunter, who claimed to be Stinney’s cellmate at the Sumter County jail, said that Stinney denied murdering Binnicker and Thames.
+They also noted that a man named Wilford “Johnny” Hunter, who claimed to be Stinney’s cellmate, said that Stinney denied murdering Binnicker and Thames.

-George Stinney’s siblings were overjoyed to learn that their brother was exonerated after 70 years, appreciating the fact that they were able to live long enough to see it happen.
+George Stinney Jr.’s siblings were overjoyed to learn that their brother was exonerated after 70 years, appreciating that they were able to live long enough to see it happen.